-men nbers of Lotus Hydro Power PLC hereb y appoint Mr./Mrs./Ms

-(NIC No) of whom faili ng,

-Mr. Gary Donald Seaton ling,

-Mr. Athukorala Udumullage Asantha Menaka Athukorala whom failing,

-Mr. Krishnamoorthy Gowri Shankar whom failing,

-Thirugnanasambandar Senthilverl Uditha Harilal Palihakkara whom failing, whom failing,
+I/We, of being a member/ members of Lotus Hydro Power PLC hereby appoint Mr./Mrs./Ms (NIC No) of whom failing, Mr. Gary Donald Seaton whom failing, Mr. Athukorala Udumullage Asantha Menaka Athukorala whom failing, Mr. Krishnamoorthy Gowry Shankar whom failing, Dr. Thirugnanasambandar Senthilverl whom failing, Mr. Uditha Harilal Palihakkara whom failing, Mr. Mannaly watte Mitiwadure, Apola Indraith Fornando 0.

-Wannakuwatte Mitiwaduge Asela Indra aiith Fernando WHOTHIAI ilig,
+Mr. Wannakuwatte Mitiwaduge Asela Indrajith Fernando

-Trainiana vacce imenadage / Beia inare yarr emanae

-held ote on my/our behalf at the Annual General Me as an on-line Audio-Visual Meeting from Lotus t any adjournment thereof.
+as my /our proxy to represent me/us and vote on my/our behalf at the Annual General Meeting of the Company to be held on 28th September 2022 at 11.30 a.m at Central Bank Auditorium, No. 58, Sri Jayawardenapura Mawatha, Rajagiriya and at any adjournment thereof.

-FOR AGAINST

-1. Report of the Directors and the Audited Financ arch 2021 together with the Report of the Audito

-2. To re-elect Mr Athukorala Udumullage Asantha Menaka Athukorala as a Director who retires by rotation in accordance with Article 24(6) of the Articles of Association of the Company.

-3. To re - appoint as an Independent Non-Executive Director Mr. Uditha Harilal Palihakkara who has attained the age of 78 years by passing the Ordinary Resolution set out in the Notice.

-4. To re-appoint as a Non-Executive D has attained the age of 76 years b Notice. virector Dr.Thirugnanasambandar Senthilverl w y passing the Ordinary Resolution set out in t rho the
+FOR AGAINST 1.
+To receive and consider the Annual Report of the Directors and the Audited Financial Statements for the year ended 31st March 2022 together with the Report of the Auditors thereon.
+2. To re-elect Mr. Gary Donald Seaton who retires by rotation in terms of Article 24 (6) of the Articles of Association of the Company, retires at the Annual General Meeting as a Director.
+3. The proxy to re-appoint Mr. Uditha Harilal Palihakkara as an Independent Non-Executive Director, who is over 70 years of age as a Director of the Company, by passing the ordinary resolution set out in the Notice of Meeting.
+4. The proxy to re-appoint Dr.Thirugnanasambandar Senthilverl as an Independent Non- Executive Director, who is over 70 years of age as a Director of the Company, by passing the ordinary resolution set out in the Notice of Meeting.
 5. To re-appoint M/s KPMG, Chartered Accountants as Auditors of the Company to hold office until the conclusion of the next Annual General Meeting of the Company and authorize the Directors to determine their remuneration.

-6. To authorize the Directors to determine contributions to charities and other donations for the year 2021/2022 until the next Annual General Meeting.
+6. To authorize the Directors to determine contributions to charities and other donations for the year 2022/2023 until the next Annual General Meeting.

-Sign ed thisday of Two Thousand and Twenty One.
+Signed this.....day ofTwo Thousand and Twenty Two.

-NIC No./Passport No. Signature
+NIC No./Passport No.

-Note
+Signature

+Note:

-Please delete the inappropriate words.
+(a)Please delete the inappropriate words.

-structions are noted on the reverse he
+(b)Instructions are noted on the reverse hereof.

-(~)

-Ple ease provide the following deta ils

-Name of the Shareholder

-CDS A/C No/ NIC No/Company Reg No.

-Mail address

-o No/ No of Shares held

-Full Name of the Proxy holder

-Proxy holder's ID No (if not a Director)

-Pro xv holder's E - Mail address